EXPRESSCLUSTER/MariaDB/MariaDB with Linux.md

       - Add the exec resource and configure.

-        In Config mode of the Cluster WebUI, Add the exec resource to control MySQL.
+        In Config mode of the Cluster WebUI, Add the exec resource to control MariaDB.
           - Configure the start.sh and stop.sh
             -  In the case of start.sh -> Immediately after "$CLP_DISK" = "SUCCESS", add the "systemctl start mariadb.service"
             -  In the case of stop.sh  -> Immediately after "$CLP_DISK" = "SUCCESS", add the "systemctl stop mariadb.service"